ThemModdingHerds/tfhres/TFHRES/README.md

 using ThemModdingHerds.Resource;
 using ThemModdingHerds.Resource.Data;

-Database database = new Database(pathToTfhresFile);
+Database database = Database.Open(pathToTfhresFile);

-// required for any actions
-database.Open();

-// imagine we got this CachedImage "image" from "database.ReadCachedImage()"
+// imagine we got this CachedImage "image" from "database.ReadCachedImage(long)" and it's not null

 image.Height = 100; // Change property

-database.Update(image);
+database.Update(image); // update one item

-// don't forget to close afterwards database.Close();
+database.Update(images); // update a list of items (images is a IEnumable) database.Upsert(image); // updates if item with same id exists otherwise adds the item
 ```

 ### Adding new item(s)